broadinstitute/cromwell/docs/wf_options/Overview.md

 ---

 When running a workflow from the [command line](/commandline#run) or [REST API](/restapi#post-apiworkflowsversion), one may specify a JSON file that toggles various options for running the workflow.
-From the command line, the workflow options is passed in as the third positional parameter to the 'run' subcommand.
 From the REST API, it's an optional part in the multi-part POST request.
 See the respective sections for more details.

 Example workflow options file: